Navigating Canine Cognitive Dysfunction

 It's important to remember that CCD is a medical condition, and if you suspect your dog is experiencing cognitive decline, it's best to consult a veterinarian.
 They can provide a proper diagnosis, offer guidance on managing the condition, and recommend appropriate treatments or interventions.

-Ask me for my guide to CCD.
+Ask me for my guide to CCD Support available exclusively to my clients and forum members.